The Treatment of Root Canals in Phoenix

-An infection forms when bacteria reaches the pulp chamber in the center of the tooth, usually due to deep decay or a fracture.
+An infection forms when bacteria reach the pulp chamber in the center of the tooth, usually due to deep decay or a fracture.
 The pulp chamber houses the soft tissue (pulp) that contains the nerves, blood vessels, and connective tissue.
-When the pulp is damaged and cannot heal itself, the cellular activity and blood flow increases, creating pressure and therefore pain inside the tooth.
+When the pulp is damaged and cannot heal itself, the cellular activity and blood flow increase, creating pressure and therefore pain inside the tooth.

 The pain will not stop until a root canal treatment is performed or the tooth is extracted.
 If the tooth is not treated, the infection will spread to the surrounding tissue, increasing the pain, and deteriorating the tissue, tooth, and bone.
 With modern anesthesia, tools, and techniques, root canal treatment is virtually painless, comparable to getting a large filling.

 The treatment consists of making a small hole in the chewing surface of the tooth to give the doctor access to the pulp chamber.
-He removes the tiny blood vessels, nerves, and debris from the inside the tooth.
-The chamber is cleaned, shaped, disinfected and sealed with a biocompatible material.
+He removes the tiny blood vessels, nerves, and debris from the inside of the tooth.
+The chamber is cleaned, shaped, disinfected, and sealed with a biocompatible material.
 A dental crown is usually placed on the tooth to protect it from further damage.
-There may be some post treatment sensitivity and soreness for a few days, which can be relieved with over the counter pain medications.
+There may be some post-treatment sensitivity and soreness for a few days, which can be relieved with over-the-counter pain medications.